svsgvarma/MACARON/README.md

 # RUNNING THE PIPELINE:

-Before running MACARON, please add full paths of GATK and SnpEff to MACARON algorithm, e.g., USAGE INSTRUCTIONS:￫￫	Full path to the software directories should be set before compiling.
+Before running MACARON, please add full paths of GATK and SnpEff to MACARON algorithm, e.g.,

-"""
+USAGE INSTRUCTIONS: Full path to the software directories should be set before compiling.

     GATK="/full_path_to/GenomeAnalysisTK.jar"
     HG_REF="/full_path_to/Human_Reference_Genome.fasta"
     SNPEFF="/full_path_to/snpEff.jar"
     SNPEFF_HG="GRChXX.XX"

 Output file name prefix: MACARON uses input VCF file name as prefix by default.
-User can change it with "-o" option. python MACARON_v0.3.py -i input_test.vcf -o MACARON_output.txt -d full_path_of_input_VCFfile_directory -f INFO_FILED_HEADER
+User can change it with "-o" option.

+    python MACARON_v0.3.py -i input_test.vcf -o MACARON_output.txt -d full_path_of_input_VCFfile_directory -f INFO_FILED_HEADER

 # ADDITIONAL OPTIONS:

     -f has three options:

     -f CSQ (if input VCF file is additionally annotated with VEP, the output txt file also has the same complete annotation for each variant record)

     -f EFF (if user wants to output SnpEff annotations in output txt file), or -f ANN (if SnpEff is used without -formatEff option)

     -f DP,AF,Func.refGene,Gene.refGene,GeneDetail.refGene (this will keep any other default annotations of input VCF file and of ANNOVAR to output txt file)

     -f can be used multiple times, e.g.,

     -f CSQ,DP,Func.refGene

     or

     -f EFF,CSQ,AF

 The order of the columns in the output txt file depends on the order of INFO headers used here.